Motorcycle accident compensation claims - Introduction

 Any motorcycle driver has a duty to take reasonable care for the safety of his passenger, but the passenger also needs to ensure he minimises any risks.

-How can risk of injury be minimised?
+Minimising the risk of injury

 There are certain laws in place to help motorcycle safety.
 The motorcycle must have an adequate pillion seat and the passenger must be able to reach the footrests and only travel facing forwards.